 Jagged Little Pill the Musical

-The 15-time Tony Award-nominee will reopen the Theatre Royal Sydney in December.
+The 15-time Tony Award-nominee returns to the Theatre Royal Sydney.

 This news isn't like rain on your wedding day.
 It doesn't resemble finding a black fly in your chardonnay.
 And it definitely isn't anything like hitting a traffic jam when you're already late, either.
-But, it will have you singing those lines — and it is news that you oughta know, too — because 15-time Tony Award-nominated musical Jagged Little Pill is heading to Australia.
+But, it will have you singing those lines, because Tony-winner Jagged Little Pill the Musical will return to Theatre Royal Sydney for a second run.

-At present, tickets are on sale for shows until Sunday, December 19, all starring Natalie Bassingthwaighte.
-She'll play Mary Jane Healey, with Jagged Little Pill the Musical telling the Healey family's tale as they struggle with their seemingly idyllic suburban lives after a troubling event in their community.
+The show stars Natalie Bassingthwaighte as Mary Jane Healey, with Jagged Little Pill the Musical telling the Healey family's tale as they struggle with their seemingly idyllic suburban lives after a troubling event in their community.

 Expect to hear Morissette's tunes — including two new songs written just for the show — used in a story about social issues relevant to today, but also with an overall message of hope, healing and togetherness.